MaxB2025/Python-automated-multi-engine-search/README.md

 Check whether you have installed python 3.12 or above if not sure.
 Use a command `python` in your terminal to see its current version on your device.

 ### Step 2:
-Install all necessary external python libraries which include: requests - `pip install requests` beautiful soup - `pip install beautifulsoup4`
+Install all necessary external python libraries which include:<br>
+requests - `pip install requests`<br>
+beautiful soup - `pip install beautifulsoup4`

 ### Step 3: